 Wet Cupping / Hijama* – £50 (45 mins)

 Secure your appointment today with our online bookings system, or call us for more details.

 *Surcharge will apply for visits outside of a 5+ mile radius of St. Albans

-- Full consultation to understand your needs and requirements (either before the appointment or on the day).
+- Full consultation to understand your needs and requirements.

 - A complimentary relaxing percussion gun massage to get you started

 - Hijama / Cupping – Can be a mixture of wet, dry and fire cupping.
 The process is as follows:

 - 1 – Place cups on the required areas for 3-4 minutes

 - 2 – Remove dry cups and assess area.
 Re-apply in other areas if necessary.